 Goulding’s Lodge – Historic Monument Valley lodging just outside the park

-Mexican Hat – Monument Valley hotels north of the valley
+Mexican Hat, UT – Monument Valley hotels north of the valley

 Mexican Hat is another alternative for where to stay in Monument Valley and vicinity.
 The tiny Utah town is located northeast of Monument Valley on US 163.